w3c/mathml/docs/accessibility.md

 ## Content MathML

 Content MathML is the subset of MathML that is concerned with the underlying structure of mathematical notations.
 It provides a precise way to communicate the order of operations in an expression, and the exact intent of the user who created it.
-For example, when a user creates the expression $a(b + c)$, Content MathML provides a way to say whether it means 'a times the quantity b plus c' or 'the function a applied to the quantity b plus c'.
+For example, when a user creates the expression $h(l+w)$, Content MathML provides a way to say whether it means 'h times the quantity l plus w' or 'the function 'h' applied to the quantity 'l plus w'.
 There are many other examples of math expressions that look the same on the printed page, but may mean very different things.
 Human beings can usually tell the difference based on context.
 Content MathML preserves these differences, independent of context, and so it provides a solid foundation for any task that requires access to the meaning of a mathematical formula.
 However, how that content is displayed is not specified.
 For example, a fraction may be displayed in its 2D form, as a "bevelled" fraction, or linearly with parentheses and "/".

 # Semantic Markup